CiscoTestAutomation/getting-started/source/install/installpyATS.rst

      -
          #.
 Download the Docker image from https://hub.docker.com/r/ciscotestautomation/pyats/.
          #.
 Mount a pip requirements file.
          #.
-Customize your workspace.
+Customize your workspace. :question:`Is this in the right order?`
          #.
 Start the |pyATS| container.
          #.
 Run the examples.

 .. note:: If you want to use Robot Framework to build scripts, you can also install the |library| Robot Framework plugin. :question:`Does Robot Framework work with a Docker image?`

-# clone your git repositories
-# browse https://bitbucket-eng-sjc1.cisco.com/bitbucket/projects/PYATS-PROJ/ for repos to clone to projects/ directory
-# browse https://bitbucket-eng-sjc1.cisco.com/bitbucket/projects/PYATS-PYPI/ for repos to clone to pypi directory

-# and voila

 .. _install-with-pip: